Ferdinando Sardella, Lucian Wong

 Series: Routledge Hindu Studies Series

-This book offers an overview of the Bengali Vaiṣṇava tradition and showcases cutting-edge research on Vaiṣṇavism in its manifold forms—elite and popular, urban and rural—within the pivotal context of colonial Bengal, South Asia.
+This book offers a focused examination of the Bengali Vaiṣṇava tradition in its manifold forms in the pivotal context of British colonialism in South Asia.

-Unprecedented in both scope and disciplinary breadth, thereby making a major contribution to a burgeoning field of Bengali Vaiṣṇava studies, this book will be of interest to scholars of modern Hinduism, Religion and colonial South Asian social and intellectual history.
+A landmark in the burgeoning field of Bengali Vaiṣṇava studies, this book will be of interest to scholars of modern Hinduism, religion, and colonial South Asian social and intellectual history.

 Introduction: Vaiṣṇavism in Colonial Bengal: Beyond the Hindu Renaissance, LUCIAN WONG AND FERDINANDO SARDELLA; Part One: Recovering the Legacy: How Vaiṣṇavas Adopted Colonial Modalities; 1 The Afterlife of an Avatāra in Modern Times, VARUNI BHATIA; 2 Theorising Bengal Vaiṣṇavism: Bipin Chandra Pal and New Perspectives on Religious Life and Culture, AMIYA P. SEN; 3 Vaiṣṇava Institutional Processes in Colonial Bengal, SANTANU DEY; 4 Baba Premananda Bharati: His Trajectory into and through Bengal Vaiṣṇavism to the West, GERALD CARNEY; 5 Claiming High Ground: Gauḍīya Missionising Rhetoric on the Adhikāra of Worship, KENNETH VALPEY; 6 Directions for Future Research on Vaiṣṇavism in Colonial Bengal, JOSEPH T. O’CONNELL AND AMIYA P. SEN; Part Two: Contending the Portrayal: How Ethics Shaped This Religion of Love; 7 The Power of the Secret: The Tantalising Discourse of Vaiṣṇava Sahajiyā Scholarship, TONY K. STEWART; 8 Sahajiya Texts of Nadia: Beyond Reform and Revival, SUKANYA SARBADHIKARY; 9 Love of Woman: Love of Humankind?
 Interconnections between Bāul Esoteric Practice and Social Radicalism, JEANNE OPENSHAW; 10 Sexuality and Religion in Early Modern and Modern South Asia: The Case of Bengali Vaiṣṇavism, KIYOKAZU OKITA; 11 Colonial Morals, Vaiṣṇava Quarrels: Tracing the Sources of Nineteenth Century Anti-Sahajiyā Polemics, LUCIAN WONG